 The creation of the federal corporate income tax occurred in 1909, when the uniform rate was 1% for all business income above $5,000.
-Since then the rate has increased to as high as 52.8% in 1969, and the single rate has become eight different rates for different income levels.
-Today's rate for companies with over $18.3 million in income (the top category) is 35%.
+Since then the rate has increased to as high as 52.8% in 1969.
+Today's rate is set at 21% for all companies.
 Throughout US corporate tax history, Americans have debated whether or not lowering the rate results in job creation.

 Proponents of lowering the corporate tax rate to create jobs argue that it incentivizes job creation in the United States instead of overseas, encourages increased investment in research and infrastructure, and passes savings on to consumers through lower prices.
 They say that the United States already has the highest corporate income tax rates in the world, which creates a competitive disadvantage for US businesses.

 Opponents of lowering the corporate tax rate to create jobs argue that it results in more profits for corporations without affecting job creation, and that unemployment rates were the lowest in recorded US history during the time when corporate income tax rates were highest.
 They say that lowering the rate would increase the US deficit, and that companies hire employees based on need, not because of corporate tax rates.